biopet/biopet/docs/developer/example-tool.md

   case class Args(inputFile: File = Nil, outputFile: Option[File] = None) extends AbstractArgs
 ```

-The arguments are stored in ``Args``
+The arguments are stored in ``Args``, this is a `Case Class` which acts as a java `HashMap` storing the arguments in an

-Then add code that fills the Args.
+object-like fashion.

+Consuming and placing values in `Args` works as follows:

 ```scala
   class OptParser extends AbstractOptParser {
     head(
       s"""
          |$commandName - Count lines in a textfile